Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ```

 ### 6.3 Viewing invoices
 Participants, especially investors, view invoices.
 This list of invoices can be filtered based on payer, payee, maturity date and value.

-To view invoices, use `post /api/v1/view_invoice` and passes these parameters:
+To view all the invoices, use `get /api/v1/view_all_invoices`.
-1. `invoice_reference_number` - the reference number of the invoice.
-2. `token` - name of the fiat currency token.
-3. `token_amount` - quantity of the fiat currency token.

 ### 6.4 Bidding by investors
 Investors place bids on invoices.
 To place a bid on an invoice, the investor must hold sufficient quantity of fiat currency  tokens (token).
 These tokens are issued by banks against fiat currency deposits held by them.
 Investors can purchase these tokens from their banks.
 Once an investor places a bid, the relevant amount of tokens are ‘locked’ and 'un-spendable' till either: